-This summer, an interest-free loan program will provide homeowners up to $40,000 to help complete deep home retrofits.
+This year, an interest-free loan program will provide homeowners up to $40,000 to help complete deep home retrofits.
 This loan program will help make initiatives like the Canada Greener Homes Grant accessible to more homeowners.
 Register to receive updates when the loan initiative becomes available.
 We are committed to collaborating closely with provinces, territories, and industry partners to develop solutions that will benefit Canadians.

 There may be additional incentives available to you.
 The maximum reimbursement for retrofits with the Canada Greener Homes Grant is $5,000 total per home.
 Your retrofits may also be eligible for some provincial, territorial, municipal, or non-governmental organization incentives.

 If you want to maximize your savings, you should explore all the available incentives.
 Grant amounts under Canada’s Greener Homes will consider other incentive programs when determining your final reimbursement eligibility.

 Planning your retrofits